 Imports

-Imports are easy to use tool, which brings data into Microsoft Dynamics Business Central.
-The generic import contains these steps:
+Imports are an easy-to-use tool that brings data into Microsoft Dynamics Business Central.
+A generic import contains these steps:

 - Create a mapping where you define how the file will be imported.